sttng/LegoToR/README.md

 ### Requirements

-* Python (tested on Python 2.7.10)
+* Python (tested on Python 2.7.10 on macOS and Python 3.8 on Windows 10)
 * LDD 4.3.11
-* macOS (tested on macOS 10.14, but Windows & Linux may work with small modifications)
+* macOS (tested on macOS 10.14) or Windows 10 (Linux may work with small modifications)
 * Pixar RenderMan (tested on RenderMan 22.3 - 23.4)

 ## LegoToR

 ### Usage

+**on Windows LDD must be closed, otherwise the tools can not read the db.lif file**

 #### Simple Usage